Cold Forging And Hot Forging:What Is The Difference

 forging equipment to achieve the desired shape and dimensions.

-3. surface finish and Precision: Cold forging offers excellent surface finish and dimensional precision,
+3. Surface Finish and Precision: Cold forging offers excellent surface finish and dimensional precision,

 making it ideal for producing intricate parts with tight tolerances.
 The absence of oxidation and scale